Mobile Cardiac Telemetry (MCT) Reimbursement

 - Professional Component – goes to the interpreting physician

-To those in the industry, it is no secret that the technical analysis is (virtually) always the highest reimbursing component for cardiac diagnostics.
-This holds true to Holter Monitoring, Cardiac Event Monitoring, Echocardiography, Nuclear Imaging, Vascular Diagnostics and Mobile Cardiac Telemetry.
+To those in the industry, it is no secret that the technical analysis is (virtually) always the highest reimbursing component for all medical diagnostics.
+This holds true for Holter Monitoring, Cardiac Event Monitoring, Echocardiography, Nuclear Imaging, Vascular Diagnostics and Mobile Cardiac Telemetry.
 The primary reason for this is because the technical component requires significantly greater costs including specialized education & training for staff, labor costs, equipment costs, maintenance costs, supply costs and the time required to generate the final results of the study.

 Solution: New Model for Mobile Cardiac Telemetry Reimbursement

-For busy Cardiology specialists, there are alternative solutions available to increase the return with Mobile Cardiac Telemetry.
-If you look outside the traditional service model, there is another reimbursement structure that is emerging to more appropriately compensate Cardiology specialists for the time & cost required to properly administer and acquire Mobile Cardiac Telemetry (MCT) reimbursement in their medical facilities.
+For many medical doctors, there are alternative solutions available to increase the return with Mobile Cardiac Telemetry.
+If you look outside the traditional service model, there is another reimbursement structure that is emerging to more appropriately compensate professional clinicians for the time & cost required to properly administer and acquire Mobile Cardiac Telemetry (MCT) reimbursement in their medical facilities.

 In order to qualify for all of the eligible Mobile Cardiac Telemetry reimbursement, each medical facility must meet the criteria identified in the technical component of the reimbursement structure.
-According the Medicare / CMS Guideline, the technical component for Mobile Cardiac Telemetry reimbursement includes the time & cost of the patient hook up, patient education (about the study), analysis of the transmitted ECG, reporting, medical charting, equipment, maintenance and supply costs needed for each study.
+According the Medicare / CMS Guidelines for AECG monitoring, the technical component for Mobile Cardiac Telemetry reimbursement includes the time & cost of the patient hook up, patient education (about the study), analysis of the transmitted ECG, reporting, medical charting, equipment, maintenance and supply costs needed for each study.

 Generally speaking, if a medical facility is willing to invest in the additional responsibilities listed above, then the medical facility can qualify for the complete reimbursement of the technical component.
 This may seem like a significant increase in responsibility, but most medical facilities are accustomed to performing the hookup, providing patient education, supplies and equipment & maintenance costs for other forms of ambulatory cardiac monitoring such as Holter or Event Monitoring.
 The 24/7/365 coverage, analysis, & report generation can be outsourced to an accredited Mobile Cardiac Telemetry diagnostic laboratory in exchange for the service fee.
 The cost from the diagnostic IDTF laboratory is (generally) less as the diagnostic laboratory does not incur the costs assumed by the medical facility for the technical component (equipment costs, maintenance, education, supplies, hook up etc.)